foondook/blog/_source/about.md

 ---
 layout: page
-title: About me and about this blog
+title: About me and this blog
 author: Jürgen Gutsch
 comments: false
 ---